 Katherine Roback: The earliest same-sex wedding I officiated was in 2003, the minute weddings honouring 2SLGBTQ+ couples became legal in B.C.
 Those were busy years, as many couples came here from the United States and other countries where their love could not yet be legally recognized.
 Prior to that, I was officiating commitment ceremonies for couples who wished for a beautiful ceremony honouring their love.

 How did the Vancouver Unitarians deal with push back or opposition to 2SLGBTQ+ equality both in general and within the multi-faith community?

 I don’t believe there was any resistance within the congregation.
-In fact, we had an LGBTQ+ programme called “Unison” and opened it up, with strong requests, to the whole congregation.
+In fact, we had an LGBTQ+ program called “Unison” and opened it up, with strong requests, to the whole congregation.
 As far as opposition in the multi-faith community, couples from many denominations (or none at all) came to Vancouver Unitarian Church to have their love respected and legalized.